What is geotechnical engineering? Key terms, applications and survey type

 Geotechnical surveys

 Geotechnical surveys are at the core of a geotechnical engineer’s role.
 Also known as a geotechnical or ground investigation, this is the process of sampling and testing the physical properties of soil and rocks.
-A 3-Dimensional map of the ground is developed by exploration using boreholes, trial pits and non-intrusive geophysical measurements.
-Samples will be retrieved and tested.
+A 3-dimensional map of the ground is developed by exploration using boreholes, trial pits, and non-intrusive geophysical measurements.
+Samples will be retrieved and tested for the geotechnical survery.
 The data from these tests is then used to inform design decisions in civil engineering projects and assess the feasibility of the proposed construction methods.

 When investigating the soil and rocks on-site as part of a geotechnical survey, the following critical factors are typically assessed: